 Arriving at the office before the sun rises and leaving at dusk can cause a real sense of deprivation for those who love the outdoors.
-Using a light therapy lamp or light box can help, but adding plants may be the missing nature link needed to improve productivity and satisfaction on the job.
-Office plants can increase the humidity around the desk, remove toxins from the air, and add a touch of style to your workspace.
+Using a light therapy lamp or light box can help, but adding plants might be the missing nature link needed to improve productivity and satisfaction on the job.
+Office plants can increase the humidity around a desk, remove toxins from the air, and add a touch of style to your workspace.

 01 of 10

 The tough nature of Sansevieria, also known as the snake plant or mother-in-law's tongue, means that it might continue to grow until its owner retires.
 Not all snake plants are created equal when it comes to size.
 Read the plant label carefully to avoid choosing a cultivar that grows several feet high.
 Instead, look for a dwarf selection like 'Futura Superba' or 'Whitney.'
 Perfect for houseplant newbies, snake plants require little special attention—give it a drink from your water bottle on it on your way out the door on Friday and enjoy this slow-growing desk plant.

 The fuzzy-leafed plant popular in the 1970s still has a cult following and for good reason: modern African violet hybrids thrive in the same conditions as humans do, with average humidity and temperatures.
 Although sufficient light is necessary for blooms, African violets aren't picky about the source of that light, and a fluorescent lamp aimed at the plant is acceptable.
 A window that faces north or east provides ideal light conditions; avoid placing this plant in direct sunlight.
 Miniature violets, less than six inches in diameter, mean that even the smallest spaces can accommodate a flowering office plant.